 Before getting our first dogs, we spent hundreds (maybe thousands) of hours researching.
 We started off deciding on the breed.
 From there, we moved to researching breeders and individual dogs and pedigrees.

-In addition to our English Golden Retrievers, our family has had one American Golden and 4 smaller dogs.
+In addition to our English Golden Retrievers, over the past almost 20 years, our family has had one American Golden and 4 smaller dogs.
 These 5 dogs were family pets and never bred.
+Over those same 20 years, we’ve had many other animals as well.
+Our family has had six horses, three birds, a rabbit, and three cats.
+Not all of them were at the same time!
 We loved them all.
 However, none of them quite captured all of our hearts like the Golden Retrievers.

 Our Breeding Philosophy

 Many people contact us looking for a “white golden retriever puppy with a blocky head”.
 Though all our dogs are a light cream, we do not breed for color.
 We feel that the head is important but, it is not the entire package.
 There is so much more in producing a nice litter of puppies.
 We will only breed the best dogs that meet our very high standards.
 We have intensely studied the pedigrees of hundreds of dogs looking for those with generations of proven good conformation, good health, and a typical sweet Golden Retriever temperament.

 Most of our dogs have parents with not only titles earned because of their beauty, but titles proving their worth as working dogs also.
 While our dogs are beautiful, we believe that a good pet, first and foremost, needs to have a good temperament and be healthy.
 Our goal is to produce puppies that are physically, intellectually, and temperamentally as close to the FCI breed standard as possible, and then to do all we can to nurture and care for our puppies in such a way that they will have the best possible start in life to develop to their fullest potential.
 See our page on Why Choose Summer Brook for more information.